nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Note:**

-the CSV should **not** contain students' lab results since this functionality is only meant for the TA to automating the adding of **students** to PE.
+the CSV should *not* contain students' lab results since this functionality is only meant for the TA to automate the adding of students to PE.

 - As such, simply uploading the CSV obtained via the `download` command will not be accepted
 - Furthermore, if there are already existing students, the upload will **overwrite** the existing data rather than append to it.
   This is because in a typical use case, the TA would not want to have the existing data kept if they would like to use student data from their own CSV file.